The Internal Bar Strength (IBS) Indicator [Trading Strategies + Video]

 Does the Internal Bar Strength indicator work in any market?

 Unfortunately, it doesn’t.
 The IBS more or less only works on single stocks and stock indices.
 Furthermore, it works best on indices that have a broad selection of different industries.
+It is a mean reversion strategy.

 Some parts of the stock population produce poor returns using the IBS: commodity stocks for example.